roderick-bishop11/ELO/assistant/README.md

 - [OpenAI API](https://platform.openai.com/docs/overview)- interact with models
 - [Exa](https://github.com/exa-labs/exa-py)- Search for AI

+## to do

+- [ ] CI/CD pipeline
+- [ ] Readme's
+- Feature set
+- wireframes
+- module separation
+- startup/config function
+- What does the SDLC look like
+- delivery spec -> when it's delivered v1, how will it be delieverd?
+    - `python main.py`
+    - executable?

 ## Changelog

 - 3.8.24: Got instruction on project organization/implementation.
 Separate part into epics/bodies of work.
 Could use JIRA or some other tool to organize and stay on track.
 Simplify README & develop a more clear project.